Coloquinte/torchSR/README.md

-# Super-Resolution datasets for Pytorch
+# Super-Resolution Datasets for Pytorch

-This repository implements datasets and transforms to make Super-Resolution development easy.
+Super-resolution is a process that increases the resolution of an image, adding additional details.
+Neural networks are the go-to method for accurate or realistic super-resolution.

 In this repository, you will find:
-* the popular super-resolution models, with pretrained checkpoints
+* the popular super-resolution networks, pretrained
 * common super-resolution datasets
 * a unified training script for all models